VPN Review: TunnelBear

-Ghosts, snakes, sharks, robots, moles: In the battle for the best VPN mascot, TunnelBear with its lovable, grizzly bear, rising out of a Super Mario-esque pipe, easily takes first place.
-Our test will show if the service has a bite, or if it's just an empty growl.
+Ghosts, snakes, sharks, donkeys, and moles: In the battle for the best VPN mascot, TunnelBear with its lovable, grizzly bear, rising out of a Super Mario warp pipe, easily takes first place.
+Below, we'll see whether there is more to the service than just clever marketing.

-TunnelBear is a Canadian VPN service that belongs since 2018 to the US cybersecurity giant, McAfee.
-TunnelBear offers applications for Windows, Mac, Android, and iOS, in addition to browser extensions for Chrome, Firefox, and Opera.
-TunnelBear's chrome extension also includes the "Blocker" ad-blocking tool .
+TunnelBear* is a Canadian VPN service that has been owned by the US cybersecurity giant, McAfee since 2018.
+Applications are available for Windows, macOS, Android, and iOS, as are Chrome, Firefox, and Opera browser extensions.
+Its Chrome extension also includes the "Blocker" ad-blocking tool.

 Friendly customer support

-Split tunneling is only available on the mobile apps
+Split tunneling only offered in the mobile apps

 Small server network